bjucps/cps110-thinkcspy/_sources/UnitTesting/Testingfunctions.rst

 ..
-Copyright (C)  Paul Resnick and Lauren Murphy.
+Copyright (C)  Stephen Schaub.
 Permission is granted to copy, distribute
     and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and